Kentico/cloud-google-drive-import/README.md

 -	`-d <filename>` or `-dir <filename>`
 	The name of the folder to import contents from (nullifies -source parameter if present).
 -	`-t <codename>` or `-type <codename>`
-	The code name of the content type in Kentico Cloud to create for new items.
+	The code name of the content type in Kentico Kontent to create for new items.
 -	`-e <codename>` or `-element <codename>`
-	The code name of the element in Kentico Cloud in which the file's contents will be inserted.
+	The code name of the element in Kentico Kontent in which the file's contents will be inserted.
 -	`-u` or `-update`
 	If passed, content items with the same code name as the imported file(s) will be updated with the new content.
 If not passed, new content items will always be created.

 Currently, the importing of a directory’s contents is only supported when supplying parameters from command line, not using the GUI.

 ### Supported file types
-The following file types will be imported into Kentico Cloud as assets:
+The following file types will be imported into Kentico Kontent as assets:
 -	.jpg/.jpeg
 -	.png
 -	.gif